Cleg83/Resurrect-The-Bedlam-Six-/README.md

 * Using semantic HTML.
 * Utilising the appropriate ARIA atrributes when needed.
-* Utilising a hover state on all links on the site to make it clear to the user if they are hovering over a link (not done this yet)
+* Utilising a hover state on all links on the site to make it clear to the user if they are hovering over a link.
 * Utilising a sans serif font for the site due to being more dyslexia-friendly than other font families.
 * Making sure to use contrasting colors for images and text.